magenta/magenta-js/music/README.md

 const mvae = require('@magenta/music/node/music_vae');
 const core = require('@magenta/music/node/core');

-// These hacks below are needed because the library uses fetch which
-// exists in browsers but not in node.
-We are working on simplifying this! const globalAny: any = global;
-globalAny.fetch = require('node-fetch');

 // Your code:
 const model = new mvae.MusicVAE('/path/to/checkpoint');
 const player = new core.Player();